 If you want to help some one who is being abused in all its forms or to help some one who is self harming.

-Posted on Oct 5, 2020, in MY WORLD, SELF HELP FOR SANITY and tagged addiction, Beliefs, Children, Domestic violence, Domestic violence, Domestic violence Awareness Month, emotional intelligence, Emotions, family, Human rights, Mental health Anti Stigma, mental health support, neglect.
+Posted on Oct 5, 2020, in MENTAL HEALTH BLOG, MY WORLD and tagged Beliefs, Children, Domestic violence, Emotions, family, Human rights, Mental Health, mental health charities, Relationships.
 Bookmark the permalink.
 Leave a comment.